HalgasAdrian/HalgasAdrian.github.io/README.md

 ChatGPT helped design the expandable project cards, ensuring only one card expands at a time and that the expanded card spans the full grid to accommodate a photo.
 It also offered suggestions for organising files, writing semantic HTML, and updating the dark/light mode toggle.
 All original code remains handcrafted and reviewed.

+Code Review
+Great job, Adrian!
+Your site looks really polished and I love the creative touches like the theme toggle and project filtering.
+Just a couple of small fixes with links and accessibility, but overall this is a really strong project.

 ## Getting Started

 Clone the repository and install development dependencies: